raul23/pyebooktools/examples.rst

 ``edit`` examples
 =================
 The two config files that can be edited are the `main`_ and `logging`_ config files.
-We will only concentrate in the main config file because it is the most important one since it contains `all the options`_ for the ``ebooktools.py`` script.
+We will only focus in the main config file because it is the most important one since it contains `all the options`_ for the ``ebooktools.py`` script.